Skip to main content

 Minor: Applied Research - HZ Studio

-In this minor, you will have the opportunity to dive into exciting research projects guided by experienced HZ researchers and lectorates.
-Choose a theme and focus on impactful topics such as energy transition, climate adaptation, biobased building, circular economy, marine biobased chemistry, water technology or food innovation.
+In this minor, you will have the opportunity to dive into an exciting research project guided by experienced HZ researchers.
+Choose a theme and focus on an impactful topic such as energy transition, climate adaptation, biobased building, circular economy, marine biobased chemistry, water technology or food innovation.

 Why choose the Applied Research minor?

-You will gain real practical experience and learn from experienced researchers and lecturers how to conduct practice-oriented research.
-You will build expertise in your chosen theme and be well-prepared for your graduation period, where you can apply all the experience you have gained.
+During this minor, you will develop and refine your research skills whilst contributing to important innovative projects.
+You will gain practical experience and learn from experienced researchers and lecturers how to approach practice-oriented research.
+You will build up expertise in your chosen field and be well prepared for your final-year project.

 Explore challenging research projects